 Concerns have surfaced that Chantix, the stop-smoking drug manufactured by Pfizer, may have led to musician Carter Albrecht’s bizarre and tragic death on September 5, 2007.
 That rare psychotic and suicidal behavior are possible side effects of Chantix is mentioned in extreme fine print of the original box insert.
-However, large-print, pharmacy handouts given to users of the drug warning … Read the rest
+However, large-print, pharmacy handouts given to users of the drug warning of nausea, changes in dreaming, constipation, gas, and vomiting with the use of Chantix do not mention rare psychotic and suicidal behavior.

 The Food and Drug Administration issued a warning today about the risk of potentially fatal overdoses with Fentora, a narcotic painkiller manufactured by Cephalon.
 The action comes less than two weeks after the company sent a letter to doctors notifying them of three drug-related deaths.

-The FDA has received reports of death and life-threatening side effects in patients who have … Read the rest
+The FDA has received reports of death and life-threatening side effects in patients who have taken Fentora.
+The reported deaths were the result of improper selection of patients, dosing, or improper product substitution, according to the FDA.
+One of the deaths was a suicide.

 2007 is on its way to becoming the year when more toys were recalled than any other year in the history of the toy industry.
 As of August 15, 2007, the United States Consumer Product Safety Commission (“CPSC”) had recalled 40 toys, which extrapolates to 56 recalls by the end of the year.
-Much attention has been paid to the … Read the rest
+Much attention has been paid to the problem of toys colored with lead paint.
+Mattel, the world’s largest toy company, announced three major recalls, involving some 20 million items.
+The company said a number of toy cars and Barbie-related accessories had been colored with lead paint. … Read the rest

 Both New York City and New York State have joined together and, following the example of various other states, including Louisiana Mississippi and Utah, have filed suit against Merck& Company.

-It is alleged that Merck not only defrauded consumers but also defrauded the state Medicaid program and other government insurance programs by purposefully concealing the dangerous side effects of Vioxx.… Read the rest
+It is alleged that Merck not only defrauded consumers but also defrauded the state Medicaid program and other government insurance programs by purposefully concealing the dangerous side effects of Vioxx.

 “40 Kids have 40 days to build a brave new world without adults to help or hinder their efforts,” says CBS in describing its new controversial show, Kid Nation.

 The program, set to debut on September 19th, is being described as a hybrid of CBS’s Survivor and Rudyard Kipling’s Lord of the Flies.
-During the 40 days, the … Read the rest
+During the 40 days, the children, aged 8 to 15, cooked, cleaned, formed a government, and ran a business without the supervision of any adults in a deserted New Mexico location (which is reported to be a town created with old movie sets).
+The filming … Read the rest

 Many patients of health maintenance organizations (“HMO”) are unaware of their legal right to appeal a decision denying their requested treatment.
 The desired treatment is normally denied deemed as”medically unnecessary” or “experimental.”
 The law also only provides for a mere 45 day deadline in which one can file this appeal.